shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

 }
 ```

-> The `ipServer` parameter is a `String` that specifies a the url for the ipServer.
+> The `ipServer` parameter is a `String` that specifies the URL for the IP server.

-> The `timeServers` parameter is an `Array` of `String` that specifies where to get time critical data.
+> The `timeServers` parameter is an `Array` of `String`s that specifies where to get time critical data.

 > The `syncLimit` parameter is an `Integer` that specifies the amount of time (in seconds) a node's local time can differ from the network's time.

-> The `cycleDuration` parameter is an `Integer` specifying the amount of time (in seconds) it takes for a shardus network cycle to complete.
+> The `cycleDuration` parameter is an `Integer` specifying the amount of time (in seconds) it takes for a Shardus network cycle to complete.

 > The `maxRejoinTime` parameter is an `Integer` specifying the amount of time (in seconds) between network heartbeats before a node must ask to rejoin.

-> The `seedList` parameter is a `String` specifying the url for the seedNode server that the application will communicate with.
+> The `seedList` parameter is a `String` specifying the URL for the seed node server that the application will communicate with.

 > The `difficulty` parameter is an `Integer` specifying the proof of work difficulty to prevent network spam.

-> The `queryDelay` parameter is an `Integer` specifying the amount of time (in seconds) to delay between cycle phase.
+> The `queryDelay` parameter is an `Integer` specifying the amount of time (in seconds) to delay between cycle phases.

 > The `netadmin` parameter is a `String` specifying the public key of the network admin for emergency network alerts, updates, or broadcasts.

 > The `gossipRecipients` parameter is an `Integer` specifying the number of nodes to send gossip to in the network after receiving a message.
-Shardus groups nodes with neighbors, who they can gossip the message to, so you can set this pretty low and still expect it to be propogated through the entire network.
-(It's recommended to set this to AT LEAST 3, 4 is recommended, and 5 would be even safer, but maybe overkill).
+Shardus groups nodes with neighbors, who they can gossip the message to, so you can set this pretty low and still expect it to be propagated through the entire network.
+(It's recommended to set this to __at least__ 3, 4 is recommended, and 5 would be even safer, but maybe overkill.)
 Shardus will send 2 gossips to neighboring nodes, and send the remaining number left over in the parameter to random nodes in the network, so messages will be propagated very quickly.

-> The `gossipTimeout` parameter is an `Integer` specifying the amount of time (in seconds) before an old gossip is deleted from a node
+> The `gossipTimeout` parameter is an `Integer` specifying the amount of time (in seconds) before an old gossip is deleted from a node.

-> The `maxSeedNodes` parameter is an `Integer` specifying the maximum number of seedNodes used to be used.
+> The `maxSeedNodes` parameter is an `Integer` specifying the maximum number of seed nodes to be used.

 > The `minNodes` parameter is an `Integer` specifying the minimum number of nodes that need to be active in the network in order to process transactions.

 > The `maxNodes` parameter is an `Integer` specifying the maximum number of nodes that can be active in the network at once.

-> The `seedNodeOffset` parameter is an `Integer` specifying the number of seedNodes to remove when producing the seedList
+> The `seedNodeOffset` parameter is an `Integer` specifying the number of seed nodes to remove when producing the seed list.

-> The `nodeExpiryAge` parameter is an `Integer` specifying the amount of time (in seconds) before a node can be in the network before getting rotated out.
+> The `nodeExpiryAge` parameter is an `Integer` specifying the amount of time (in seconds) a node can be in the network before getting rotated out.

 > The `maxNodesToRotate` parameter is an `Integer` specifying the maximum number of nodes that can be rotated out of the network.

 > The `maxNodesPerCycle` parameter is an `Integer` specifying the maximum number of nodes that can join the syncing phase each cycle.

-> The `maxPercentOfDelta` parameter is an `Integer` specifying the percent out of 100 that additional nodes can be accepted to the network.
+> The `maxPercentOfDelta` parameter is an `Integer` specifying a percentage limit for additional nodes that can be accepted to the network.

-> The `scaleReqsNeeded` parameter is an `Integer` specyifying the number of internal scaling requests shardus needs to receive before scaling up or down the number of desired nodes in the network.
+> The `scaleReqsNeeded` parameter is an `Integer` specyifying the number of internal scaling requests Shardus needs to receive before scaling up or down the number of desired nodes in the network.

 > The `maxScaleReqs` parameter is an `Integer` specifying the maximum number of scaling requests the network will process before scaling up or down.

-> The `amountToScale` parameter is an `Integer` specifying the amount of nodes to add or remove from the number of desired nodes the network wants.
+> The `amountToScale` parameter is an `Integer` specifying the amount of nodes to add to or subtract from the number of desired nodes in the network.

 ## ip

-The `ip` parameter is an `Object` which can pass in the following parameters
+The `ip` parameter is an `Object` which can pass in the following parameters:

 ```json
 "ip": {